School of Law

 The School of Law is an excellent place to pursue a professional legal education.
 The school’s primary mission is to prepare its students to be outstanding members of the legal profession, well educated in the law and committed to professional achievement and public service.
 The school educates students in both the general principles of law and the skills needed for practice in a changing legal environment.
 Students develop technical competence, pride in legal craftsmanship, a sound sense of ethics and professionalism, and an appreciation for the role of law and of the practice of law in society.

 The law school has a venerable history and a commitment to educating for the future.
 Legal education at KU began in 1878, and the school was a charter member of the Association of American Law Schools.
 Since 1924, it has had a chapter of Order of the Coif, a national law school honor society with chapters at leading law schools throughout the country.
-The law school is fully accredited by the American Bar Association.
+The School of Law is approved by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.

 Outside the classroom, student organizations provide a focus for service as well as social activities and professional development.
 In a program that may be unique to KU, law students serve the university community and develop litigation skills by acting as prosecutors, defense counsel and judges in the Traffic Court (KU Court of Parking Appeals), which handles all appeals of campus parking tickets.